 This policy aims to clarify the content and the manner in which RSHE is delivered in this school.
 It is based on the DfE guidance document 'The Relationships Education, Relationships and Sex Education, and Health Education' (England) Regulations 2019.
-From September 2020, it has been statutory for primary schools in England to teach Relationships and Health Education.
+From September 2020, all primary schools in England must teach Relationships and Health Education.
 At St Peter's we also teach Sex Education at an appropriate level.
-This element is non-statutory but parents, staff and governors believe that the Sex Education is a vital part of the curriculum that prepares our pupils for later life.
+This element is non-statutory but parents, staff and governors believe that the Sex Education curriculum that we have all decided to teach is appropriate to prepare our pupils for later life.
 A consultative process drew up the Sex Education content and we believe it reflects our local context, and background as a Church of England school, appropriately.